 This Easy Crock pot Baked Ziti recipe is a guaranteed crowd pleaser.
-The perfect easy slow cooker dinner!
+The perfect easy slow cooker dinner recipe!

 Learn how easy it is to make crock pot pasta using this recipe.